 A PCR test is usually a bit uncomfortable but not painful.

 The test is for COVID-19 but some clinics may test for other respiratory viruses.

 The COVID-19 swabs are not tested for drugs, cancer, or anything else.

 What to do after your PCR test

-- Practice good hygiene.
+practice good hygiene.
 Wash your hands often.
-Cover your coughs and sneezes with your elbow or a tissue.
+Cover your coughs and sneezes with the inside of your elbow or a tissue.

 Getting your PCR test results